-: 5G UE-dependent Lightweight Device/AR Glasses with Pose Estimator, ISAR decoder & post-renderer and stereo re-encoder, with connected TWS Earbuds/Headphones
+: 5G UE-dependent End Device with Pose Estimator, ISAR decoder & post-renderer and stereo re-encoder, with connected TWS Earbuds/Headphones

-Variation B.1 - Pose Estimation on Lightweight device/AR Glasses, audio decoding and head-tracked rendering (ISAR) and audio playback on TWS Earbuds/Headphones
+Variation B.1 - Pose Estimation on End Device, audio decoding and head-tracked rendering (ISAR) and audio playback on TWS Earbuds/Headphones

 Variation B.1, as depicted in Figure 4.1-13, is like Variation B, except that the TWS Earbuds/Headphones are ISAR Decoder capable.
-The Lightweight device/AR Glasses relay the coded audio (ISAR format) from the 5G UE to the TWS Earbuds/Headphones and provide pose information to the TWS Earbuds/Headphones.
+The End Device relays the coded audio (ISAR format) from the 5G UE to the TWS Earbuds/Headphones and provide pose information to the TWS Earbuds/Headphones.
 Alternatively, the 5G UE can pass the coded audio directly to the TWS Earbuds/Headphones.

 Figure